MatteZ02/IntelliBot/README.md

 Start in production mode npm run start

 Be sure to fill out the requiered fields in .ENV_example and rename the file to .ENV

+Also a google firebase is requiered!
+You will have to create your own cloud firestore and add serviceAccount.json to src/config!